Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental observables and analysis methods

 \subsection{Charge-dependent physics backgrounds}

-Many physics processes are intrinsically charge dependent; examples are resonance decays and (mini-)jet correlations.
+Because the $\gamma$ correlators, unlike the CME $a_1$ parameter in Eq.~(\ref{eq:Fourier}), are parity even and thus subject to QCD physics backgrounds.
+Charge-independent backgrounds cancel in the $\dg$ correlator.
+However, many physics processes are intrinsically charge dependent; examples are resonance decays and (mini-)jet correlations.
 There are more contributions to OS pairs than to SS pairs from resonance decays.
 Charge-ordering is well known in jet fragmentation that also leads to an excess of OS over SS correlations.
 These short-range charge-dependent correlations can be generally characterized as ``clusters''.
 Local charge conservation (LCC) is preserved in cluster decays, so these background contributions are often referred to as LCC effects.

 Although LCC correlations are local in phase space, their coupling to the collective flow can generate RP–dependent modulations that extend over large pseudorapidity separations, becoming an important background to the CME search.